yale-mgt-858-spring-2021/sql-joins-starter/06-join_coupon/README.md

 We would like to send a coupon by email to all our customers that have made at least 25 purchases in our store.
-Please show those customers in descending order of number of purchases.
+Please write a query that shows customers’ emails and the number of purchases that particular customer has made.
+Your query should only return customers who have made 25 or more orders.

+To do this, JOIN the `users` table and the `purchases` table.
+Please name your columns `email` and `num_purchases`, respectively.

+You might find the following SQL constructs useful in your answer: `JOIN`, `COUNT`, `HAVING`

 Your results should look something like this:
 ```